General Foundations of Algebra

 Introduction

 The study of algebra developed from the need to understand and represent the real world, for example, the position of planets, the movement of tides, the movement of falling objects.
 Mathematicians tried to solve these questions by observing regularities and modelling the phenomena with equations and graphical representations.
 This work has contributed to the development of mathematical symbols and methods of calculation.
-Now, "in this new millennium, algebra is no longer a discipline that dwells on the manipulation of symbols.
-Algebra becomes a way of thinking, a way of seeing and expressing relationships."
+Now, 'in this new millennium, algebra is no longer a discipline that dwells on the manipulation of symbols.
+Algebra becomes a way of thinking, a way of seeing and expressing relationships.'
 (Ontario Ministry of Education, 2000, p.
 26)

 For example, the growing pattern below is used to represent a situation.
-Students learn to describe the regularity that can be seen from one term to the next, to express the relationship between the position and the number of cubes in the term, and to represent this relationship by a table of values and by an equation.
+Students learn to describe the regularities that can be seen from one term to the next, to express the relationship between the position and the number of cubes in the term, and to represent this relationship by a table of values and by an equation.

-Students observe that there is one constant (+1), the blue cube that does not change from one term to the next.
+Students should observe that there is one constant (+1), the blue cube that does not change from one term to the next.

-Students also observe the relationship between the term number and the term value to determine the pattern rule: number of cubes = term number × 2 + 1.
+Students should also observe the relationship between the term number and the term value to determine the pattern rule: number of cubes = term number × 2 + 1.
 In this case, it is a pattern rule with a multiplier (the part that makes the pattern grow) and a constant.
 This rule allows them to make far predictions.

 Algebraic Thinking

-In the primary and junior divisions, the main goal of the Algebra strand is to develop students' algebraic thinking.
+In the Primary and Junior Divisions, the main goal of the Algebra strand is to develop students' algebraic thinking.
 In the search for a definition of algebraic thinking, several authors emphasize a perspective that is considered essential in algebra.

 • fundamental processes to access higher levels of abstraction (abstracting, generalizing and operating on variables);